cahyowhy/v-unicode/README.md

 [![bitHound Dev Dependencies](https://www.bithound.io/github/ndelvalle/v-unicode/badges/devDependencies.svg)](https://www.bithound.io/github/ndelvalle/v-unicode/master/dependencies/npm)
 [![bitHound Code](https://www.bithound.io/github/ndelvalle/v-unicode/badges/code.svg)](https://www.bithound.io/github/ndelvalle/v-unicode)

 Vue directive to restrict an input by unicode values.
 It allows the input to be used just with the defined unicodes.
+It also sanitizes the value when invalid unicodes are being paste into the input.

 ## Install